swissmanu/mse-thesis/content/content.md

 content/figures/research-process.tex
 ```

-The research process, documented in two research papers, is structured in four distinct phases: (i) Exploration, (ii) Proof of Concept, (iii) Prototype, and (iv) Delivery.
+The research process, documented in two research papers, is structured in four distinct phases: (i) Exploration, (ii) Proof of Concept (PoC), (iii) Prototype, and (iv) Delivery.
 This section gives an overview of every stage, presents the most important insights, and lists the resulting artifacts.

 ```{.include}
 content/tables/artifact-overview.tex